Koub96/MAUIUpDownControl/README.md

 ## API Usage

-`Plugin.Maui.UpDownControl` provides the `UpDown` class that has varuous properties that you can set in order to customize the UI of the control and/or customize its functionallity.
+`Plugin.Maui.UpDownControl` provides the `UpDown` class that has various properties that you can set in order to customize the UI of the control and/or customize its functionallity.

 Set the `InitialValue` property in order to set the initial value from which the control will start to increment/decrement based on the `Step` property.
 You can also set the `Culture` property in order to achieve localization regarding the form of the decimal and group separators etc.